 That lifestyle isn’t for all families.

 The family receives season tickets and a few hundred dollars per month to cover player food costs (turns out young athletes eat a lot).
 This isn’t something people do for the money, to meet a professional athlete, or to fill a spare bedroom in the summer.
-I have turned down many aspiring housing families because they wanted to be involved for the wrong reasons.
 There has to be an emotional buy-in, commitment, and understanding of the players’ needs and schedule.

 With that said, the family can set house rules that the player needs to abide by, like calling if they aren’t coming home, or being quiet when the family is sleeping.
 Sometimes these agreements go awry as families treat the minor leaguer like a traditional tenant who’s always around, and count on them to buy groceries, do laundry and other household chores.

 This never works as the players are rarely home.
 Those who take in a player are signing up to young athletes who don’t have the time, money, or maturity to live on their own without some help.

 The Support System

 A few days before the season, when the roster is released, the team has to decide which players are to stay with which families.
 It’s crucial to gather as much information as possible about both parties; a bad match doesn’t help anybody.
 A few things to consider are whether or not the player likes to go out at night, whether they like kids or pets, and whether they’re ok being alone versus with a roommate.

 From the side of the families, it’s crucial that they understand how the process will work and determine whether or not a player fits in with their family dynamic.
 Usually the best housing families come from friends of existing ones, so they are familiar with the program and have someone to turn to for questions.
 This aspect is important; the initial family housing experience is often nerve wracking.
 Remember, they’re letting a complete stranger live in their house!